ERembeza/my-project/README.md

 # my-project
 **The aim of the code is to list pH values of media of interests.**

-The input file contains examples of data I worked on; it carries various information about microorganisms, among other things: url link to the website with culture media pdf files.
+The input file (Input_file.txt) contains examples of data I worked on; it carries various information about microorganisms, among other things: url link to the website with culture media pdf files.

 The first step is to download all media files.